sergiuosvat/Events_CRUD_Java_Spring_Boot/README.md

-# Event Creation and Visualisation with Java Springboot
+# Event Creation and Visualisation with Java Spring Boot

 A simple web app that allows users to do CRUD operations on events.